+COMMITMENTS ACTIONS IN 2019-2020 Work with regional municipalities, provincial and federal governments, academia, Indigenous peoples, and nongovernmental organizations to identify common interests and leverage resources for projects.
 Several consultations with the NCC's regional partners took place.
 For example, the NCC worked with the City of Ottawa and Ville de Gatineau, Environment and Climate Change Canada, Canadian Parks and Wilderness Society, Tree Canada, Safe Wings Ottawa, FLAP Canada, and the University of Ottawa.
 Together, the NCC and these organizations advanced work on several themes, including climate projections for the National Capital Region, urban tree and forest management, bird-friendly building design, and pesticide usage.
+Build relationships and maintain an ongoing dialogue with Indigenous peoples.
 A dialogue between the NCC and Kitigan Zibi Anishinabeg and the Algonquins of Pikwakanagan is ongoing on several projects and plans, including the Gatineau Park Master Plan, the Building LeBreton project and the NCC's Forest Strategy.
 An NCC delegation participated as an observer to a special meeting on Indigenous conservation at the United Nations Biodiversity Convention.